FrankieBoye/TennisScore/README.md

 With more time there are a few improvements I would have liked to make to this application.
 There are also a few issues that need to be addressed.

-The application works as intended when one player wins every point and if both players score but it doesn't go to Advantage and then back to Deuce.
-If the latter happens the score then doesn't function correctly.
+The application works as intended when one player wins every point.
+It is also fine if both players score and the game doesn't have to go to Advantage and then back to Deuce.
+Feature testing has shown that if that happens, the score then doesn't function correctly.
+It reverts to 40-40 and doesn't change.
 I have looked into resolving this but as yet have not been successful.
+I will continue to investigate.

+I would like to implement some sort of restart function.
+This would ask the user if they would like to start a new game after one player has won.

 It would also be nice to have a front end to interact with the application in addition to the console.